Spend a perfect 3-day weekend in Ireland’s Boyne Valley

 How to spend the day

-The on-site Twelve Points restaurant makes it worth sticking around for dinner.
-The delicious and decadent moiled beef burgers (with beef from the estate) are recommended, as are the excellent coffees.
-The eventual goal for the couple is a Michelin star, but at the moment you will find incredible, locally-sourced food (often right from the land around Killua Castle), served in a bright, airy, elegant space.
+The Twelve Points restaurant at Killau Castle makes it worth sticking here for dinner.
+The delicious and decadent moiled beef burgers (with beef from the estate) are recommended, as is the excellent coffee.
+The chef couple hope to be awarded a Michelin star one day, and you will find incredible, locally-sourced food (often right from the land around Killua Castle), served in a bright, airy, elegant space.

 A man stands at a kitchen counter in front of a sign that says "bread with benefits"